vibbits/material-liascript/slides-PSA.md

                             {{1}}
 *******************

-[**Protein Data Bank**](http://www.wwpdb.org) approx. 141,000 experimentally determined structures
+[**Protein Data Bank**](http://www.wwpdb.org) approx. 208,000 experimentally determined structures

 ![](https://material.bits.vib.be/topics/protein-structure-analysis/images/pdb-logo.png)<!-- width="50%" -->

-- Mainly determined by X-ray crystallography and high-resolution NMR spectroscopy
+- Mainly determined by X-ray crystallography, electron microscopy and recently lesser high-resolution NMR spectroscopy
 - Automation is increasing, but there are still significant limitations in the rate of solving new structures

 *******************